MONETARY POLICY | CENTRAL BANKING NOTES

 The cost for members to borrow money from a central bank’s discount window is known as the discount rate.
 To deter banks from borrowing, it raises the discount rate.
 By doing so, the economy suffers from less liquidity.
 It promotes borrowing by decreasing the discount rate.
 In turn, this encourages growth and liquidity.

-Our CAIIB study material for Nov 2022 will be introduced soon on our website.
-This study material would be made according to the latest CAIIB syllabus 2022.
-Our CAIIB study material Nov 2022 would offer various services which would include:
+Our CAIIB study material for June 2024 is available on our website & app.
+This study material would be made according to the latest CAIIB syllabus 2024.
+Our CAIIB study material for June 2024 would offer various services which would include:

 - Recorded and live video lectures.